aya49/metaclean3/README.md

-# metaclean3
+# MetaClean3.0

-MetaClean3.0 cleans/removes anomalous events in [FCS (flow cytometry standard)](https://isac-net.org/page/Data-Standards) data detected during irregular flow.
+MetaClean3.0 cleans/removes low-quality events in [FCS (flow cytometry standard)](https://isac-net.org/page/Data-Standards) data detected during irregular flow.

 This method is developed for and funded by [Metafora-biosystems](https://www.metafora-biosystems.com/).
 This method is implemented for the [MetaFlow](https://www.metafora-biosystems.com/metaflow/) platform.